pingcap/website/markdown-pages/careers/technical-support-engineer.md

 - Build required infrastructure to automate deployment pipeline;
 - Deliver application level root-cause analysis, suggesting code optimization,s and assist with integrations;
 - Coordinate enhancement and feature requests with product and engineering teams;

+## What gives you an edge:

+- Experience in technical support of databases (MySQL, Postgres, Oracle, MongoDB, etc) or big data systems (Kafka, Cassandra, Elasticsearch, Hadoop, Spark, etc) is a strong plus;
+- Experience in operating MySQL, Cassandra, Postgres and other transactional databases in a production environment is a strong plus;
+- Experience in operating databases in Kubernetes or public cloud environments is a strong plus.

 ## What you will gain: